top of page

 we are better together.

-By allowing us to research your property, you are providing added value for your property, as well as for your neighbors and community members who live in a context similar to you.
 Improving the soil biology has many benefits, including increasing plant health, reducing pest and disease pressure, decompacting and aerating our soils, and increasing water capacity.
 However, the solutions for improving soil biology won't come from a product you can buy at the store, or some other quick fix.
-It will come from dedicated, local practitioners who learn the tricks of the trade for their region.
+It will come from dedicated, local practitioners who learn how to foster the beneficial microbes that are adapted to YOUR region.
+We provide the means to assess soil activity, and assist you in our collective journey to sustainability.

 0004.jpg